 This 105-hour field based experience provides students with a supervised opportunity to develop skills and demonstrate competencies necessary in early intervention in natural settings (child care, homes, public schools).
 Students will learn how to best support families and caregivers.
 Supervisors will provide guidance and support needed to enhance students' development as early intervention paraeducators.
 Students will use appropriate assistive technologies and learn how to create a supportive environment for children learning to use these technologies.
 Through participation in an IFSP or IEP team, students will learn how to partner with families in the education of their children.
 (Prerequisites: All other courses in either the Young Children with Autism and Exceptionalities Certificate or first year courses in the Early Care and Education for Young Children with Disabilities Degree with a GPA of 2.5 or higher in major field courses; students must pass ECE 283C with a grade of “C” or higher to graduate from the corresponding program.)

 This course explores the role of the early childhood professional in the workplace.
 Topics to be discussed include leadership, working in a team, and professional ethics.
-Additionally, students will learn about the legislative process in NH and explore their role in advocating for public policy to support children, families, and early care and education programs.
-Students will develop a resume and create a Professional Portfolio that can be used for interview purposes, a NAEYC Standards Portfolio, and an e-folio.
-The Standards Portfolio will include competency statements with supportive artifacts using the NAEYC Standards for Early Childhood Professional Preparation for Associate Degree Programs.
-Emphasis will be placed on the role of ongoing professional development activities, and students will participate in an advocacy project.
+Students will develop a resume and create a Professional Portfolio that can be used for interview purposes.
+Emphasis will be placed on the role of ongoing professional development activities and involvement in the early childhood field through participation in varying boards and meetings around topics specific to the field.
 In lieu of textbook fees, students should plan on paying for, traveling to and attending the state AEYC conference on a Saturday in the spring.
-Service Learning is a component of this course.
-(Prerequisites: all 100 level ECE courses, ECE 242C, ECE 275C; may be taken concurrently with ECE 276C and ECE 270C.)
+(Prerequisites: all 100 level ECE courses, ECE 275C; may be taken concurrently with ECE 242, ECE 276C and ECE 270C.)